myriadrf/LimeSDR-XTRX_GW/README.md

-Gateware version 1.12
+Gateware version 1.13

 # LimeSDR-XTRX FPGA gateware

 LimeSDR XTRX is Small form factor mini PCIe expansion card Software Defined Radio (SDR) board.
 It provides a hardware platform for developing and prototyping high-performance and logic-intensive digital and RF designs based on Xilinx’s XC7A50T-2CPG236I FPGA and Lime Microsystems transceiver chipsets.

-This repository contains the LimeSDR XTRX FPGA gateware project.
+This repository contains the LimeSDR XTRX FPGA gateware project, as well as a "gold" version of said project, which is modified to generate a fallback image for implementing multiboot functionality.
+It is not recommended to edit or generate the "gold" version of the project.
+Instructions below, if not specified otherwise, refer only to the regular "user" project.

+More information on multiboot functionality can be found below.

 :warning: Please use specific branch according to your board version.